Public opinion is beyond right or wrong.

 How does the amplification hypothesis work?

 In a threatening situation or emergency, we resort to the primal (fastest) part of the brain and survival instincts (fight, flight and freeze).
-4Surviving the Storm: Understanding the Nature of Attacks and Attackers workshop held at Animal Care Expo, 2011 in Orlando, FL.
+4Surviving the Storm: Understanding the Nature of Attacks held at Animal Care Expo, 2011 in Orlando, FL.

 To persuade, align your attitude with the target.
 Otherwise, you will only act to create resistance.